Texas Red Oak Information

 Texas Red Oak Tree Information

-A handsome large tree for the southwest and other parts of the west.
-I love this tree for its hardiness and overall looks.
-Many do not realize Red Oak trees will do well in the American Southwest.
+I love this tree for its hardiness and overall appearance.
+Many do not realize that Red Oak trees will do well in the American Southwest.
 Most folks think the extreme heat during mid-summer will make this tree a bad choice.
 It is native to south-central Texas but can be grown in most southwestern cities.

 Yes, they do like water but they can tolerate the hot desert sun.
 They can also be planted in shady conditions.
 It is smaller than the Eastern or Shumard Red Oaks as it will grow about 50ft. tall and 30 ft. wide.
 This makes them great trees for smaller yards or landscape areas.